joubin/Alfred-Workflows/WiFi-Workflow/README.md

 Why?
 ======
-I made this plugin because I hate to move my had away from the keyboard and shortcuts allow me to do that.
+I made this plugin because I hate to move my hand away from the keyboard and shortcuts allow me to do that.

 Mainly I made this because I use a dock at home on my MBA, the dock provides me with ethernet connections which is much faster inside my house.